Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 Only certain people want or have the skills to be a manager.
 It's unprofessional and unkind to place someone unsuitable.
 You need people with high emotional intelligence.
 Also, they need the willingness to balance the needs of their reports and the business when making decisions.
 It's not the right move for everyone; even then, the timing has to be suitable for that person.

 Leadership roles are not all equal and need distinct skill sets.
 Equipping a technical (individual contributor) track and a manager track will give you more options.
 It allows people to lead differently.
 For example, someone might be uncomfortable with the people development aspects. **Engineering Manager** and **Head of Engineering** on one side. **Staff Engineer** and **Solutions Architect** on the other.

 #### ⬆️ Consider a Progression Framework

 An engineering progression framework is a structured set of guidelines and expectations.
 The framework defines the skills, competencies, and experiences.
 It describes what is needed for engineers to advance in their careers.
 It outlines the knowledge, responsibilities, and behaviours required for each level of advancement.
 Enabling employees to understand how to develop their careers and what the business expects from them.
 If written correctly, the framework can provide a clear career path for employees.
-It can guide equitable and consistent promotions, and create a more motivated and engaged workforce.
+It can guide equitable and consistent promotions and create a more motivated and engaged workforce.
 However, you can't bake in DEI, so ensure that what you publish supports your efforts to be fair and inclusive.

 With a published progression framework, businesses can provide clear guidance.
-What skills and experience are necessary for advancement.
+What skills and experience are necessary for advancement?
 The framework can help prepare both managers and individual contributors for their roles.
-It's help them make a smooth transition into their new positions or prepare for the future.
+It will help them make a smooth transition into their new positions or prepare for the future.
 By proposing a path for growth and development, organisations prove commitment to their employees.
 They increase employee motivation and job satisfaction.
 They will more often retain team members seeking growth opportunities.

 #### 🙌 Support in the role